 commits an offence.

+Penalty: a fine of $1 000.

 [Regulation 6 amended: Gazette 30 Jun 1995 p.
-2784.]
+2784; SL 2023/173 r.
+9.]

 7. Approval required before plant, etc. brought onto land

 A person who, except under and in accordance with the prior approval of the Minister or the Registrar, brings on to any land to which these regulations apply any digging equipment, lifting equipment, or explosive, commits an offence.